Veteran Service Dog Capital Campaign WDFV

 WorkingDogsForVets located on 22 acres at 3138 Buffalo Rd in Lawrenceburg, TN, and are now embarking on a capital campaign to raise funds for building a service dog training campus.

 See the video below!!!

 Working Dogs For Vets has reached a critical juncture in our organization's ability to meet the needs of our beneficiaries.
-Without a campus, we are greatly limited in the number of dogs we can accommodate in our training program, making it impossible to serve the ever-increasing number of people applying to our organization.
+Without a campus, we are greatly limited in the number of dogs we can accommodate in our training program, making it impossible to serve the ever-increasing number of heroes applying to our organization.
 The time has come to build a permanent home, a home that will ensure our ability to create life-changing partnerships for generations to come.
-This is the home that will "unleash" our full potential and that of every person and dog that we serve.
+This home will "unleash" our full potential and that of every hero and dog we serve.

 How big will the campus be and how much will it cost to build?

 We anticipate having approximately 16,000 square feet of structures at full build-out.
 We are committed to siting the buildings where they will be buffered from neighboring properties, and we will incorporate water and energy efficiency and sustainability into our designs.
 We estimate needing to raise approximately $5 million dollars to complete the full campus, which will include site design and development and the construction of buildings.
 We will build in three phases and the majority of funding will come from generous individual, corporate, and foundation gifts.